cbassuarez/spinoza-ethics-logic/scripts/README.md

 ## Pipeline

-1. Run `node --loader ts-node/esm scripts/fetch-raw-ethics.ts` to download the raw HTML of the Latin and English sources.
+1. Run `npm run fetch:raw` to download the raw HTML of the Latin and English sources.
 Files are stored under `data/raw/`.
-2. Manually or semi-automatically segment the texts into structured items and update `src/data/ethics-sample.json` (or a future `ethics.json`).
+2. Run `npm run build:corpus` to parse the downloaded HTML with jsdom and emit `src/data/ethics.json` containing the full corpus across Parts I–V.
 3. The SPA reads the JSON corpus at build time; no external requests are made in production.